IBM-Cloud/terraform-provider-ibm/website/docs/r/lb.html.markdown

 * `ha_enabled` - (Required, boolean) Set whether the local load balancer needs to be HA enabled or not.
 * `security_certificate_id` - (Optional, integer) Set the ID of the security certificate associated with the local load balancer.
 * `dedicated` - (Optional, boolean) Set to `true` if the local load balancer should be dedicated.
 Default value: `false`.
+* `tags` - (Optional, array of strings) Set tags on the local load balancer instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference